 After a short delay space chief Green replied.
 “We are topped up and ready to go on your order.”

 Morris hit another button.
 “Gunnery, status?”

-Crewman Lewis replied almost over-eagerly, “Green across the board here.
+Crewman Lewis replied almost over-eagerly, “Forward batteries are green across the board here.
 We’re ready to take out some rocks!”